Shoshan Haran: Abduction and captivity

 On the morning of October 7, 2023, Hamas militants abducted Haran from her home in Be’eri together with her daughter and two of her grandchildren, while her son-in-law and husband attempted unsuccessfully to repel the attackers, and the family home was burned down.
 During her captivity she was held in apartments belonging to senior Hamas commanders, separate from the families of the militants themselves.
-After fifty days in captivity, she was released together with her daughter and grandchildren as part of the first ceasefire agreement.
+After fifty days in captivity, she was released together with her daughter and grandchildren as part of the first ceasefire agreement and prisoner exchange of November 2023.
 Along with them, Haran’s sister-in-law and niece, who had been visiting the kibbutz during the Simchat Torah holiday, were also released.

 During her captivity, Haran believed that her husband Avshalom and her son-in-law Tal Shoham were also being held by Hamas.
 Upon her return to Israel, she was informed by her children that her husband, Avshalom, had been murdered.
 Haran also learned that her sister Lilach Kipnis, her brother-in-law Eviatar Kipnis and his caregiver, Paul Castelvi had also been murdered in the Be'eri massacre.
 Tal Shoham was released from captivity after 505 days.

 Post-release activities

 Following her release, Haran became active in the campaign for the return of hostages.
 A few days after her return to Israel, she met with President Isaac Herzog and urged him to make every effort to secure the release of all hostages.

 Later, Haran joined the advisory council of Hostage Aid Worldwide, a non-profit NGO dedicated to the release of hostages globally and prevention of acts of hostage taking.
 In May 2024, she addressed the UN Security Council during a special session on the situation of Israeli hostages, shared her personal story, and called on the nations of the world to take action to secure the release of all hostages.

-In January 2025, following the initiation of the second ceasefire, Haran took the stage prior to a speech delivered by Donald Trump at Capital One Arena after his inauguration as President of the United States, calling to complete all stages of the ceasefire.
+In January 2025, following the initiation of the second ceasefire, Haran took the stage prior to a speech delivered by Donald Trump in Washington, D.C., after his inauguration as President of the United States, calling to complete all stages of the ceasefire.
 In June 2025, Haran was awarded an honorary doctorate by the Open University of Israel.

+In January 2026, it was announced that Haran was to release a memoire about what she and her family members experienced after they were abducted on October 7, 2023.